 The Hidden Dangers of Street Food Barbecue: A Health Hazard in Disguise

 Street food barbecue is a culinary delight that attracts countless enthusiasts with its tempting aromas and tantalising flavours.
+The smoky scent of grilled meat wafting through the air can easily awaken anyone’s appetite.
+From skewered chicken and spicy kebabs to grilled fish and sausages, street barbecues are an integral part of urban and rural food culture.
 However, beneath the surface of this seemingly innocent indulgence lies a host of health risks that consumers often overlook.
-In this article, we explore why street food barbecue may not be the healthiest choice, focusing on several critical aspects: the lack of professionalism, inadequate cleanliness, use of artificial colours, undercooked meat, and improper cooking methods.

 Read More: